kyleecodes/Lyrics-Scraper/README.md

 # How to Use:

 1. First, you must obtain an API token from [Genius](https://docs.genius.com/), directions on how to do so are clearly labeled on their website.
 2. Next, prepare your Python environment!
-Whether you are using `virtualenv` or not, you will need to pip install these modules:
+You will need to pip install these modules:
   - `requests`
   - `bs4 from BeautifulSoup`
   - `os`